 Mountains, Old-Growth Forests, and Protected Beaches

-From the mountains to the sea, explore the varied ecosystems of Olympic National Park while enjoying the cozy comfort and hospitality of Lake Crescent Lodge.
+From the mountains to the sea, explore the varied ecosystems of Olympic National Park while enjoying the cozy comfort and hospitality of Log Cabin Resort.
 Hike the longest stretch of coastal wilderness in the lower 48 states and witness fascinating tidal pools, scenic beaches, and amazing sea life.
 After a day or two, you’ll understand why Olympic National Park is internationally recognized as a Biosphere Reserve and World Heritage Site.
 The old growth forests of Sitka spruce, western red cedar and hemlock are magical places to explore.
 These massive trees soar to the heavens while protecting thick carpets of mosses, ferns, and wildflowers below.
 Watch for elk and black-tailed deer while listening for the whistle of the Olympic marmot.
 Trek up Hurricane Ridge and view majestic Mount Olympus, still covered with glistening white glaciers.
 Bring your camera; the scenery will take your breath away!

-DAY 1: Drive from Seattle to the Olympic Peninsula and settle in at Lake Crescent Lodge.
-Built in 1916, this scenic lodge is the ideal base for exploring Olympic National Park.
-Take an afternoon hike on the Moments in Time trail among towering old growth forest, then enjoy dinner in the lodge's award winning dining room.
+DAY 1: Drive from Seattle to the Olympic Peninsula and settle in at Log Cabin Resort.
+Set on the shores of Lake Crescent, this scenic resort is the ideal base for exploring Olympic National Park.
+Take an afternoon hike on a nearby trail among towering old growth forest, then enjoy dinner together.

 DAY 2: After breakfast, drive to the Sol Duc Valley and hike the Lover's Lane Loop through old growth forest, past a waterfall, with spur trails to alpine lakes.
 In the afternoon, hike to Marymere Falls from the trailhead just minutes from the lodge.